 |7.||Interview Process||Not Conducted||Final Selection will be based on Written Test + Interviews|

 Total Number of Vacancies

-The IBPS Clerk Recruitment procedure will be started from September 2017 whereas the SBI Clerk Procedure is expected to begin from May 2017.
+The IBPS Clerk Recruitment procedure will start from September 2018 whereas the SBI Clerk Recruitment Procedure is expected to begin from January 2018.

 As predicted by experts, the vacancies list of IBPS Clerk and SBI Clerk is as follows –